CAP investigating possible homicide on I-10 east and Loop 375 - NewsBreak

 Related

-EL PASO, Texas (KFOX14/CBS4) — A search warrant was being served in the 4600 block on Sun Valley Drive Wednesday.
-There was a heavy police presence in the northeast El Paso neighborhood in the morning.
+El Paso, TX (KFOX/CBS4) — There was a heavy police presence in a Northeast El Paso neighborhood on Wednesday morning.
+Our crews on the scene saw both police vehicles as well as SWAT cars.
 This happened on the 4600 block on Sun Valley Drive.
-Department of Public Safety...
+Department of Public Safety Officials...

-29-Year-Old Man Killed In A Multi-Vehicle Accident In El Paso (El Paso, TX)

-According to the El Paso Police, a two-vehicle crash was reported on Sunday morning.
-Officials stated that Francisco Martin Gallegos of Socorro was traveling on [..].
-Reduce Points & Insurance Rates with Online Traffic & Safety Driving Education Courses for Texas Drivers.

 Fugitive sought for soliciting minor on computer captured in El Paso